Ways to Give Back This Christmas

 Look into your local missions

 In nearly every city and town there is a local mission, which helps those most in need.
 From those that are homeless, going through a mental health crisis or struggling with unemployment.
 Take Whitechapel Mission in London.
-They have put out a call for donations for sleeping bags, socks, woollen hats and volunteers this Christmas.
-Get in touch and what your local mission needs, or where you can help in anyway.
+They have put out a call for donations of sleeping bags, socks, woollen hats and volunteers this Christmas.
+Get in touch and what your local mission needs, or where you can help in any way.

 Search online for your local animal shelter and donate some pet food.
 Just because they’re animals doesn’t mean they don’t deserve a Christmas too.